🇦🇺 Australia

 1. Verify ANZSCO eligibility: Confirm that your occupation falls under ANZSCO 399999 and is on the CSOL list at the time of application.

-7. Lodge your visa application: Once sponsorship is approved, you submit the 482 or 186 application with health, character, and employment documentation.
-Processing takes 3–4 months for 482 or 6–8+ months for 186.
+5. Lodge your visa application: Once sponsorship is approved, you submit the 482 or 186 application with health, character, and employment documentation.
+See current processing times for the subclass 186 visa.

 Practitioner Note